Introducing Captain Timely

 Letter 3.
 INVOLVEMENT OF EDUCATION WELFARE OFFICER

-Below 90% -Persistent Absence Warning letter informing you of extreme concerns.
-Meeting with EWO and the Attendance Officer.
+Below 90% -Persistent Absence Warning letter informing you of extreme concerns and current attendance.
+A Meeting with EWO and the Attendance Officer will be arranged for persistence absence.
 Attendance is monitored for next term.

 Letter 4.
 OFFICIAL REFERRAL TO EDUCATION WELFARE OFFICER AND LOCAL AUTHORITY.